-Students will know: Students will be able to: The elements and principles of art and design, as they are applied to the specific media or subject being studied.
-Use multiple approaches to begin creative endeavors.
-Demonstrate an understanding of the elements and principles of art as it applies to design and the creative process.
+Objectives (SLO) Students will know:

+The elements and principles of art and design, as they are applied to the specific media or subject being studied.

 The elements of line, value, form, size, shape, and color; as they refer to composition.